-The Austerlitz Historical Society is pleased to offer an annual series of free “talks” at Old Austerlitz.
+The Austerlitz Historical Society is pleased to offer an annual series of free “talks” and classes at Old Austerlitz.
 Talks include a wide variety of fascinating topics, from local and regional historical topics to art, craft and architecture.

 Schedule of Talks 2021